ScallyWagg709/ScallyWagg709/README.md

 - 👀 I’m interested in ...
 Computers I.T / Comunications / Engeneering / Electronics and I even dabbled a little in Robotics when I was in high school
 - 🌱 I’m currently learning ...
 Coding ie: HTML / PYTHON
 - 💞️ I’m looking to collaborate on ...
 I.T troubleshooting / Android & Comunication Development / Web Site Design / Anything on the topic of Near Feild Comunication
-- 📫 How to reach me ... waggscally26@gmail.com or you can PM me on FB ScallyWagg
+- 📫 How to reach me ... waggscally26@gmail.com or you can PM me on FB ScallyWagg Discord ScallyWagg's Server

 <!---
 ScallyWagg709/ScallyWagg709 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.